Hello! Who are you and what are you working on?

 My products really started selling themselves, with a little push from us via marketing at parties and event.
 When I met the owner of a chain of salons on Long Island, where I lived, and he said I could speak with the spa buyer and sell at his salons, I knew I was on to something.
 Our repeat business kept increasing as well, so we knew that customers were returning again and again.

 I then expanded into more wholesale and at one point we were in about 28 Whole Foods Markets.
 As our storefront market grew, however, I knew that it was retail that was what I loved most.
 I love knowing our customers.
 I love serving them one on one.
-Now we do a little bit of wholesale to small boutique type shops, some private label and 90% retail, both in the store and online.
+Now we do a little bit of wholesale to small boutique type shops, a growing private label and 90% retail, both in the store and online.

 In my previous life I was the marketing director of a failing adult education school in Dallas, TX, working from my home on Long Island, NY.
 I was also selling telecom services and working as a freelance graphic designer.
 When I made the original body scrub, it was for myself.
 When my sister suggested selling it, the thought of combining all my other business knowledge and wrapping it around a product I loved was intriguing.
-12 years later I am still amazed at the process and progress.
+All these years later I am still amazed at the process and progress.
 I still love it every single day.

 Describe the process of designing, prototyping, and manufacturing the product.